 We expect school uniform to be worn by all pupils, not just because it looks smart but because it adds to a sense of “belonging” to our school family.
 The following list of clothing is flexible enough to allow some element of choice whilst remaining sufficiently uniform.

 Please ensure that all items of uniform and PE kit are labelled with your child’s name.
 Please check regularly after washing that names are still visible.
-School PE bags can be purchased from the school office at a cost of £4.00.

 Parents should choose from (see below for a list of suppliers):